 My second manuscript, Ocracoke’s Daughter, is also finished and I am doing my best to scribe a worthy query and synopsis to send out.

 Quirky, Confused, and Curvy is all about being a sometimes strange, mixed up thirty-something woman navigating life and the writing world while living with anxiety.
 I also write occasionally about traveling, life as a curvy woman, and observations from a liberal, leftwing standpoint.

-When I’m not writing, I’m probably reading.
-And if I’m not doing either of those two things, I’m probably watching Penguins Hockey, or (thinking about) traveling.
-I currently work a 9-5 office job until my writing takes off, and I live with my husband and fur kid in a tiny suburb of Pittsburgh.
+When I’m not writing or reading, I’m probably watching Penguins Hockey, or (thinking about) traveling.
+I currently work a 8-5 office job and live with my husband and rescue dogs in a tiny suburb of Pittsburgh.

 If you enjoy the blog, feel free to follow me on Facebook and Twitter: